jiahao42/LambSTL/README.md

 Passing raw pointer such as int* to the template with **partial template specialization**

-* Sample3 - List && Slist
+* Sample3 - List and Slist

 * Sample4 - How Deque works